Katie Carlson, Founder & Deputy Director

 In recent years, she has presented her work at various international conferences and has been academically published for her research regarding the importance of engaging men and boys in dialogues about gender-based violence, using Rwanda as a case study and co-authored with Dr Shirley Randell, a world-renowned gender expert and resident of Rwanda for nearly 10 years.
 Katie presented her published work at the 31st Triennial Conference of the International Federation of University Women (IFUW) in Istanbul, Turkey in August 2013.
 In March 2014, she attended the United Nations 58th Annual Commission on the Status of Women in New York, as a member of the IFUW panel of delegates.
 In 2017, Katie was named Special Technical Advisor to the Community of Practice for Girls, a nationwide practitioners’ forum for all those working with and for adolescent girls in Rwanda, an initiative she led and helped build from the ground up during her time consulting with Girl Effect, an international NGO.

-Clementine is a Rwandan national who grew up in Kigali.
-She has worked with Paper Crown Institute since 2015, and is responsible for coordinating our projects on the ground with adolescent boys and girls around the country.
-Since 2015, Clementine has been mentored by our Founder and Director, Katie Carlson, to develop her skills as a trainer and to increase the depth and richness of her knowledge and understanding around gender issues in Rwanda and beyond.
+Clementine is the Director of Paper Crown’s activities in Rwanda and a passionate activist for gender equality in Rwanda.
+She has been working with Paper Crown since 2014 and is a skilled gender trainer in both English and Kinyarwanda, as well as a qualitative and quantitative field researcher.
+Since 2015, Clementine has been mentored by our Founder, Katie Carlson, to develop her skills as a trainer and to increase the depth and richness of her knowledge and understanding around gender issues in Rwanda and beyond.
 Clementine strongly believes in investing in youth for social change as a way of breaking the cycle of poverty, and as a means to creating a better future for themselves, their families, their communities and the world.

 Board of Directors